exasol/test-db-builder-python/doc/user_guide/user_guide.rst

 4. Test cases are not independent — you cannot switch their order or run them in isolation.
 5. The test cases are tightly coupled — change one place, expect to have to change a couple others.

-How TDDB Solves These Issues
+How TDBP Solves These Issues
 ----------------------------

-The main purpose of TDDB is to reduce the boilerplate for test data setup to a minimum, so that developers can afford to have each single file prepare just the data it needs.
+The main purpose of TDBP is to reduce the boilerplate for test data setup to a minimum, so that developers can afford to have each single file prepare just the data it needs.

 Clean-up is even more convenient.
-With TDDB you can have a fixture clean your test database before each test case.
+With TDBP you can have a fixture clean your test database before each test case.
 This gives you a clean slate each time and prevents tests that write data to interfere with other tests.

-Using TDDB
+Using TDBP
 ----------

 Preparing Test Fixtures
 ----------------------

-TDDB is designed to work with pytest fixtures.
+TDBP is designed to work with pytest fixtures.
 You'll need to set up a few basic fixtures to get started:

 1. A connection fixture that manages the database connection
 2. A factory fixture that provides methods to create database objects